NilaBlueshirt/make_lastz_chains_onPhx/README.md

 # make_lastz_chains_onPhx
 This repo saves all the scripts for processing the 28 sample pairs on Phx in 2025 from March to May.
-The paper USRSE25_Nextflow_HPC.pdf has been submitted to the USRSE 2025 conference, which documented our investigations about running Nextflow-based software under Slurm.
+The paper `USRSE25_Nextflow_HPC.pdf`, which documented our investigations about running Nextflow-based software under Slurm, has been accepted by the USRSE 2025 conference.

 The make_lastz_chains folder is the code cloned from the original repo, version 2.8.0, at the time.
 In the parallelization folder, the nextflow_wrapper.py script has the modifications we added to work with the Phx slurm.
 It controls the nextflow behaviors.
 More info: https://training.nextflow.io/2.1/basic_training/debugging/#dynamic-resources-allocation

-The mamba env can be recreated from the yml file.
+The mamba env can be recreated from the `yml` file.
 Please see below for more details about the Kent binaries.

 <br />